 Tissot Heritage Petite Seconde

-Swiss watchmaker Tirssot’s vintage-inspired Heritage collection is composed of watches inspired by one of the brand’s collection that was first released in 1943.
+Swiss watchmaker Tirssot’s vintage-inspired Heritage collection is composed of watches inspired by one of the brand’s collections first released in 1943.

 One of these is the Heritage Petite Seconde—”aimed at men in the cities and very sought after due to its pure elegance”—is a simple yet elegant timepiece.
 This 42mm stainless steel watch has a domed sapphire crystal and a small seconds window at 6 o’clock.

-The watch looks plain at first glance, but a closer look will reveal that it has many exquisite details that have made it popular among collectors: the leaf-shaped hands in both the main dial and the small seconds, and the mid-century style font of the Arabic numerals.
+The watch looks plain at first glance, but a closer look will reveal many exquisite details that have made it popular among collectors: the leaf-shaped hands in both the main dial and the small seconds, and the style font of the Arabic numerals.
 The brand also used the old Tissot logo for this model, giving the watch a vintage feel.
-The movement is a classic 6498-1.
-A brown leather strap version is also available.

 Most of the watches featured in this article are either inspired by old designs or are reissues of vintage models.
 This one by American brand Gruen, however, is an original.